GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 ## Syncing your task to its `task-data-raw` folder

 We save to a bucket called `task-data-raw`.
-So, if the task is called `potato-production`, we save data to a folder located
+So, if the task is called `potato`, we save data to a folder located
-within-bucket: `task-data-raw/potato-production`.
+within-bucket: `task-data-raw/potato`.

-To save data from a task, whether it is in staging, pilot, or production, you must use the [AWS Browser SDK](https://aws.amazon.com/sdk-for-browser/).
+To save data from a task, whether it is in pilot, or the actual task, you must use the [AWS Browser SDK](https://aws.amazon.com/sdk-for-browser/).
 There are two ways to use the SDK.
 The most common way is through a direct script link in the main HTML file: